jaredholloway94/Autodesk.Forge/README.md

 A set of PowerShell Cmdlets for interacting with the Autodesk Forge APIs.

-These cmdlets are design for BIM management purposes, and are biased accordingly.
+These cmdlets are designed for BIM management purposes, and are biased accordingly.

 INSTALLATION